 - Login to Word online and open the document you would like to work on.

-- Scroll through the document and click where you want to add the sign.
-The cursor will move to this spot.
+- Scroll to see the document and click where you want to add the cube sign to the page.

 - You will then have a popup menu.